bestestimate/api/README.md

 * Soil profile layer identification based on CPT data
 * Parameter estimation over depth with quantile regression

-Works are ongoing to expand the features of this API.
+Works are ongoing to expand the amount of features.
 Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT
 Created by [@joostremmers](https://bestestimate.nl/index_myself.html) - reach out in case of questions, bugs or errors.